-Q. What is the identification procedure for a club station license during Field Day?

-A. A club station license carries no operator privileges.
+- Q. What is the identification procedure for a club station license during Field Day? - A. A club station license carries no operator privileges.
 The person designated as control operator for the station must use his or her own privileges.
-If operation takes place in the Extra class part of the band, a Technician, for example, can use the station, but only if an Extra class control operator is present at the control point monitoring and supervising the operation.
-This does not necessitate the use of the supplementary station ID as mentioned in Section 97.119(e).

-Q. Are there any exceptions to the FCC rules for Field Day?

-A. No, all FCC rules apply 24/7 every day of the year.
-Participants must also observe the FD as set forth by the ARRL for the event.

-Q. During Field Day, members of the public wander through as we operate.
+If operation takes place in the Extra class part of the band, there must be an Extra class control operator is present at the control point monitoring and supervising the operation.
+This does not necessitate the use of the supplementary station ID as mentioned in Section 97.119(e). - Q. Are there any exceptions to the FCC rules for Field Day? - A. No, Part 97 rules apply 24/7 every day of the year.
+Participants must also observe the FD as set forth by the ARRL for the event. - Q. During Field Day, members of the public wander through as we operate.
 Many times, these unlicensed individuals want to operate.
 Can they legally operate our Field Day station?

 A. Only a licensed amateur is eligible to be the control operator, and obviously an unlicensed person can't be the control operator of an amateur station.
-However they may participate under the direction of a control operator.
-In cases of third party participation, the control operator must be present at the control point and must be continuously monitoring and supervising the third party's participation.
+However they may participate under the immediate supervision and direction of a control operator present at the control point.
 Third parties may only communicate directly with other US stations or with countries with which the US has signed third-party agreements (97.115(a) and (b)).
 The FCC doesn't expect us to carry Part 97 along on Field Day, but they do expect us all to abide by the rules at all times.
 It is the hope of the ARRL that everyone will do lots of operating during Field Day, demonstrate Amateur Radio to the public, practice our emergency communications capabilities, eat lots of good Field Day cooking and most of all, have a good time while doing it.